turingschool/career-development-curriculum/module_four/pd_kickoff.md

 * Partner 1: Critique tone & sentence structure
     * How did you feel about the reader after hearing the letter?
 What impression did you have of them and why?
-    * What stood out to you from the sentences?
-What is clear?
     * How many of the sentences start with "I"?
 Is there variety in the sentences?
-    * What are you confused about/have questions about?
+    * What are you confused about?
 * Partner 2: Critique content
-    * What did you learn about the person who wrote this letter?
     * What do you know about this person's qualifications from what you heard in the letter?
     * How will the applicant contribute to the company?
-    * What are some ways that the applicant could make the answers to previous 3 questions clearer?
+    * What are some ways that the applicant could make these connections stronger?
 * (If applicable) Partner 3: Go through the checklist to make sure nothing's missing

 #### Revision Time